-Framing involves many different aspects.
+Framing sounds simple on paper, but it’s trickier than you may think.
 Determining the proper mat size and mat opening for a print or photograph is one of the more confusing issues facing novice framers.

 First, be sure you understand the two different measurements associated with a frame mat.
-There is the overall size of the mat, which is around the size of the inside of the frame.
-Then, there is the mat window measurement, which refers to the size of the opening in the mat through which the image shows.
+There is the overall size of the mat, which is about the size of the inside of the frame.
+Then, there is the mat window measurement, which refers to the size of the opening in the mat through which we see the image.

 Measure the Dimensions

 To determine the general overall dimensions of the mat, measure the glazing size (size of the glass or acrylic) of the intended frame.
-If the glass fits inside the frame without too much wiggle room, it provides a good template for cutting the mat to its overall size.
+If the glass fits inside the frame without too much wiggle room, then it’s a good template for cutting the mat to its overall size.

 As for the size of the window in the mat, one simple general rule is that the opening should not be the same size as the print or photo.
 Cutting a mat to the exact dimensions of the outer border of a picture or photograph is almost impossible and it is nearly impossible to get them lined up perfectly.

-Off- the- shelf pre-cut picture frames usually have mat boards with openings 1/2 an inch smaller than the intended picture size.
-For example, a 16×20 inch frame including a mat purchased for use with 11×14 prints or photographs will have an actual window opening somewhere in the neighborhood of 10 1/2 x 13 ½ inches.
+Off-the-shelf, pre-cut picture frames usually have mat boards with openings that are half an inch smaller than the intended picture size.
+For example, a 16x20-inch frame including a mat purchased for use with 11x14 prints or photographs will have an actual window opening somewhere in the neighborhood of 10 1/2 x 13 1/2 inches.

-This results in the mat overlapping each side of the print by ¼ inch.
-A quarter of an inch does not sound like much on its own, but consider that it adds up since there are four sides on every mat.
+This results in the mat overlaps each side of the print by 1/4 inch.
+A quarter of an inch does not sound like much on its own, but it adds up since every mat has four sides.

 How Large Should a Frame Mat Be?

 One of the most common questions from DIY framers is how large should the mat border be?
-While we can make suggestions, the answer is – however big you want.
-Adjusting the size of the visible mat will dramatically change the appearance of your art, so it’s important to have an understanding what you want the final appearance to be.
+While we can make suggestions, the answer is: However big you’d like!
+As a general guideline, the mat should be at least 1.5 times the size of the frame to keep the frame from overpowering the artwork.
+Adjusting the size of the visible mat will dramatically change the appearance of your art, so it’s important to have an understanding of the desired final look.

 Best Practice for Frame Mat Size

-Many professional framers, including Frame Destination, recommend a mat border of two to four inches (unless you have a specific look in mind that calls for a wider or narrower mat).
+Many professional framers, including Frame Destination, recommend a mat border of 2 to 4 inches (unless you have a specific look in mind that calls for a wider or narrower mat).
 This provides the “traditional” framed look with a mat border that is equal on all sides and doesn’t overwhelm the art.

 When putting together a framed photo or piece of art, there are three major components that will affect the look and feel of the final piece: